Benjamin Franklin once said, “Necessity never made a good bargain.” It was true back in Ben’s time and it’s still true

 The exception to point number one is refrigerators.
 Unlike the other major appliances, most manufacturers roll out their new models of refrigerators in the summer.
 This means that last year’s models get discounted during the spring.

 Some stores hang on to older inventory while they make the transition from last year’s models to the next.
 But once the new year hits, all of last year’s remaining models must be discounted even further.
 Though better deals may be available at this time, the selection will be limited.

 4. Any Holiday Weekend

 Retailers like Home Depot, Lowe’s and Best Buy have sales that correspond to virtually all holidays.
-Columbus Day, President’s Day, St. Patrick’s Day, Memorial Day, Labor Day, and most other minor holidays are good times to get great deals.
+Columbus Day, President’s Day, St. Patrick’s Day, Memorial Day, Fourth of July, Labor Day, and most other minor holidays are good times to get great deals.
 Case in point, Black Friday (the day after Thanksgiving) can be a perfect time to purchase a major appliance.

 Remember, just because a retailer advertises an item on sale doesn’t mean it’s the best price.
 Make sure you comparison shop first to know whether or not the advertised deal is really the lowest around.